SamuelN-CyberSec/Installation-and-Configuring-of-Metasploit-framework-on-Kali-Linux/README.md

 # Steps
-- apt install Metasploit-framework(to install Metasploit framework Kali Linux)
+- apt install Metasploit-framework(to install Metasploit framework on  Kali Linux)
-- systemctl status PostgreSQL
+- systemctl status PostgreSQL (to check metasploit framework database  status)
 - msfconsole (to start Metasploit framework)
 - msfdb init (to start Metasploit framework database)
 - db_connect -y/usr/share/metasploit-famework/config/databse.yml)( to connected the database manually to the console if not connected)